cepdnaclk/e23-co2060-Maathacare/docs/README.md

 MaathaCare follows a modern **three-tier architecture** to ensure scalability and security.
 The system connects pregnant mothers and healthcare professionals (midwives/doctors) through a centralized cloud-based backend.

 ### Key Components:
-* **Frontend:** A responsive web application built using [React.js / Next.js] for healthcare workers and a mobile-friendly interface for mothers.
+* **Frontend:** A responsive web application built using [React.js] for healthcare workers and a mobile-friendly interface for mothers.
-* **Backend API:** A RESTful API developed with [Node.js / Python Flask] to handle business logic, authentication, and data processing.
+* **Backend API:** A RESTful API developed with [Spring Boot 3.x] to handle business logic, authentication, and data processing.
 * **Database:** A [PostgreSQL] database stores encrypted patient records, clinic schedules, and medical history.
 * **Cloud Hosting:** The system is deployed on [GitHub Pages / AWS / Render], ensuring high availability.